onu22/euromonitor/README.md

 ### **Note**

--Database runs in a docker container
+- Database runs in a docker container
 - API is protected by Azure AD
+- to view the token being passed, see request header on browser's network tab.

 ### **Test locally**